 Fresh air.
 A break from screen fatigue.
 Being outside can provide a stress-free space to take out a pen and commit your best ideas to paper.
 Furthermore, studies show that taking notes by hand promotes long-term memory and can inspire creativity.

 Getting outside with a notebook may be the productive endeavor you were looking for.
-Plus, we could all use the change of scenery: Today, most of us spend roughly 93 percent of our day inside a building.
+Plus, we could all use the change of scenery.

 Here’s why you should grab your notebooks and head outdoors.